pmbot-io/pmbot-docs/src/data/docs/30-plugins/09-webhook.md

 ## extraData

-Data that will be appended to the webhook payload in property `extraData`.
+Data that will be appended to the webhook payload (body) in property `extraData`.
 Can be of any shape.
 The YAML will be converted to a JSON object.

 For example, with the following configuration: